 - Dishwasher and fridge—"dishwashers, fridges, tops of cupboards and ovens should be added to your family cleaning schedule as a monthly task, but if never hurts to quickly wipe over your oven after every use just using a cloth and warm soapy water."

 What are the dirtiest spots in our kitchen?

 While a proper kitchen cleaning process is an important part of the maintenance of any home, there are spots that we might often miss or forget about as we go.
 And it might surprise you, but there are a couple of spots in our kitchen that harbour more germs than anywhere else.

-- High touch points: Lynsey explains, "High touch points are going to be the dirty hot spots in your kitchen; for example, when you open your kitchen cupboards looking for ingredients in the middle of cooking, the handles are going to get sticky and start to harbour germs.
+- High touch points—Combie explains, "High touch points are going to be the dirty hot spots in your kitchen; for example, when you open your kitchen cupboards looking for ingredients in the middle of cooking, the handles are going to get sticky and start to harbor germs.
 The same goes for the knobs and buttons on your oven."

-- Light switches: And surprisingly, she also confessed, "Electrical and light switches are another germ hotspot."
-So be sure to give these a once over with the disinfectant as you're cleaning your kitchen too!
+- Light switches—and surprisingly, she also confessed, "Electrical and light switches are another germ hotspot."
+So be sure to give these a once over with the disinfectant as you're cleaning a kitchen too!

-- Appliances: These might not seem dirty, but we often use our kitchen appliances—such as our mini food processors or our best hand blenders—when we're right in the middle of cooking or chopping, so they're highly likely to get food left on them which could harbour bacteria.
+- Appliances—these might not seem dirty, but we often use our kitchen appliances when we're right in the middle of cooking or chopping, so they're highly likely to get food left on them which could harbor bacteria.

-- Kitchen sink: But most terrifyingly is our kitchen sink.
+- Kitchen sink—but most terrifyingly is our kitchen sink.
 "Your kitchen sink, if not cleaned daily, can actually be dirtier than your toilet seat.
-So make sure it does get a daily disinfect," Lynsey says. *Gulp...*
+So make sure it does get a daily disinfect," Crombie told us.

-And, take a look at our guide to how to clean a bathroom too, where we also detail the dirtiest spots in your bathroom that you might be missing when you clean.
+You could take a look at our guide to how to clean a bathroom, too, where we also detail the dirtiest spots in your bathroom that you might be missing when you clean.